Woman smiles as she holds a digital tablet.

 After you graduate, your credit card provider may ask to update your information.
 This includes:

-Sharing this information allows your credit card issuer to consider you for a credit line increase, if your post-graduation job gives you a higher income.
+Updating this information allows your credit card issuer to consider you for a credit line increase, especially if your post-graduation job gives you a higher income.
 You can often do this online or within your mobile app.

-Just remember to pay bills on time and in full, and not to use too much of your available credit.
+An important thing to remember about building your credit after graduation is to pay your bills on time and in full, and to avoid using too much of your available credit.
 In other words, be as smart with your budgeting as you were with your college studies, and your finances and future self will thank you.

 Was this article helpful?